fredwu/datamappify/README.md

 There is also `destroy!` that raises `Datamappify::Data::EntityNotDestroyed`.

-Note that due to the attributes mapping, any data found in mapped ActiveRecord objects are not touched.
+Note that due to the attributes mapping, any data found in mapped records are not touched.

 ```ruby
 UserRepository.destroy(user)